 Restricted / Prohibited Items (General)

-- Glass, cans including aerosol can or metal containers of any style.
+- Glass, cans including aerosol cans or metal containers of any style.

-- Flares, fireworks, weapons, explosives, smoke bombs or other incendiary devices.
+- Flares, fireworks, explosives, smoke bombs or other incendiary devices.

 - Laser pens / pointers.